makersacademy/shop-manager-challenge/designs/orders_design_recipe.md

-# Items Model and Repository Classes Design Recipe
+# Orders Model and Repository Classes Design Recipe

 ## 1. Design and create the Table